Katya Elise Henry Shows Off Killer Curves & Lots Of Booty In Colorful String Bikini

 Brunette bombshell Katya Elise Henry has a body that can make just about any swimsuit look good.
-On Tuesday, she shared a series of photos on her Instagram page that saw her rocking a colorful string bikini that showed off plenty of skin.
+On Tuesday, she shared a series of photos on her Instagram page where she rocked a colorful string bikini and showed off plenty of skin.

 Katya's bathing suit had a bright floral and striped pattern on it with bright yellow straps.
 The cups on the top were small and triangular, and the bottoms were skimpy with a thong cut.